Best HR Software in 2026

 Small teams often buy too much.
 Enterprise platforms promise everything but create admin overhead that outweighs benefits.
 Match the tool to your actual stage.

-The HR Software Landscape
+The HR Software Market

 HR software manages the employee lifecycle from hiring to offboarding: